loganpowell/knock-cmake/readme.md

 NOTE: For x86-64 users, you may simply go to the [knock repository's release page](https://github.com/BentonEdmondson/knock/releases) to download a binary.
 The binary published by the upstream knock repository does not require any of the runtime dependencies here.

-1. Get to [releases](https://github.com/Alvin-He/knock-cmake/knock/releases) to get the latest release.
+1. Get to [releases](https://github.com/Alvin-He/knock-cmake/knock/releases) to get the latest release or clone this repo for the most up to date code.
     - *if older knock releases is needed, this repository's release version numbers should match up with the [upstream Knock repository's release page.](https://github.com/BentonEdmondson/knock/releases)*
 2. Navigate to the folder that `knock-cmake` is installed in
 3. If `apt` is your OS's package manager, then you may simply run `sudo python3 build.py` to build and install knock-cmake (this will take some time)